iarsystems/bx-github-ci/README.md

 fi
 ```

-Then update the `bx<arch>` in all the paths so they match the product you are using and save the file.
+>:warning: Update the `bx<arch>` for the paths in a way they match the product you are using.

-Source the file you modified for the changes to take effect:
+After the file is saved, it is possible to source the file you modified so the changes take effect immediately.
 For example,
 ```
 source ~/.profile
 ```